Bike Industry's Oversupply Crisis: How a Profit-First Model Can Be the Solution

 The bicycle industry is currently trapped in a vicious cycle of oversupply.
 Wholesale and retail channels are choked with unsold inventory, and months of discount wars have failed to stimulate consumer demand, instead eroding industry profits.
 The entire sector is facing a severe test of its financial stability.

 How did this happen, and what is the way out?
-Let's dive into an in-depth analysis from industry expert Rick Vosper.
+Let's dive into an in-depth analysis, supported by industry data and insights from expert Rick Vosper.

 Key Takeaways